addriv/algorithms/README.md

 # Algorithms

-This is a collection of various algorithms including sets from _Cracking the Coding Interview_ and HackerRank challenges.
+This is a collection of various algorithms used for practice including sets from _Cracking the Coding Interview_ and HackerRank challenges.

 ## Directory